CrumpLab/cognition/docs/textbook/C2_Mental_Imagery.md

 :::

-Here's what I "see" when I close my eyes-- my eyelids, and not much else.
-It goes dark when I close my eyes, but still I have some visualization ability.
+When I close my eyes I have some limited visualization ability.
 I can imagine visual scenes, especially familiar places like my kitchen.
 My imagery seems to be more spatial than visual.
-I know the layout of the kitchen, and can feel the layout more easily than seeing the mental picture like the real thing.
-Occasionally my mental imagery is vivid and life-like, especially in dreams that appear like waking life.
-So, according to me, my mental imagery ranges from fairly fuzzy to extremely vivid.
+I can feel the layout of the scene more easily than seeing visual features of the mental picture.
+Occasionally my mental imagery is vivid and life-like, especially in dreams that can appear just as visually compelling as real life.
+So, according to me, my mental imagery ranges from fairly fuzzy to occasionally extremely vivid and life-like.

 The next section reviews evidence that people in general report a wide range of mental imagery abilities.
 For example, some people report the ability to effortlessly visualize extremely clear and vivid life-like images.
 Some people report medium visualizing ability; and, other people report having very little to no mental imagery.

-Let's assume that mental imagery is a real cognitive ability, and that different people experience mental imagery in different ways.
-How does mental imagery work?
-What kind of explanation would answer this question?
-What steps could be taken to start answering this question?
-How have prior researchers tackled these questions, and has been learned about mental imagery?
-How has society been influenced by research into mental imagery?

 ## Generating facts about mental imagery

 A first step to answering questions about mental imagery is to establish facts about the phenomena that we can trust and collectively agree upon.
 Establishing facts about mental imagery is difficult because it is a subjective phenomena.
 Nevertheless, the literature contains methods and findings relevant to mental imagery phenomena, and because of the subjective nature of the topic some skepticism is required for evaluating the results of the research.

-Let's start with the most direct way of knowing about mental imagery--[introspection](#gls-introspection).
+We begin with the method of [introspection](#gls-introspection).

 ### Methods of Introspection and Subjective report

-Mental imagery is all about the subjective experience of being in your own mind.
-So, by this definition, there is only one person who really knows what it is like to be you, and you are that person.
-So, if you want to get the facts about your own mental imagery, is it possible for you to do that?

-One imperfect solution is called the method of introspection, which means to self-reflect on your experience of your own cognition.
-Introspection has been, and still is, employed as a tool by many psychologists.
-For example, early German psychologist [Wilhem Wundt](https://en.wikipedia.org/wiki/Wilhelm_Wundt) (1832-1920) and American psychologist [Edward Titchener](https://en.wikipedia.org/wiki/Edward_B._Titchener) (1867-1927) advocated the use of introspection as a technique to generate knowledge about the mind.
-The related method of subjective report involves asking other people to introspect and then report on aspects of their own psychology.
-Subjective report methods are very common today in the form of questionnaires that ask people to make subjective judgments about their own psychology.
-Before considering the limitations of introspection and subjective report, let's see an example from mental imagery research.
+The method of introspection involves self-reflecting upon or scrutinizing aspects of your own cognition.
+For example, I used introspection to think about my own mental imagery experience in the previous section.
+Similarly, I used the method of subjective report to describe my experiences using a short paragraph.
+As a historical sidenote, introspection was used as a technique to generate knowledge about the mind by early German psychologist [Wilhem Wundt](https://en.wikipedia.org/wiki/Wilhelm_Wundt) (1832-1920) and American psychologist [Edward Titchener](https://en.wikipedia.org/wiki/Edward_B._Titchener) (1867-1927) who developed the [structuralism](https://en.wikipedia.org/wiki/Structuralism_(psychology)) school of psychology.
+Methods of subjective report remain very common today, often in the form of questionnaires that ask people to make various subjective judgments.
+Before considering the limitations of introspection and subjective report, let's see a concrete example from the beginning of mental imagery research.

 ### Galton's Statistics of mental imagery